 The same goes for dust mite droppings.
 They’re so incredibly small that the naked eye can never see them.
 Yet they’re constantly floating through the open air, looking for a place to land.

 That helps explain the EPA warning: that American homes are the most allergy-provoking places in the nation.

 How exactly do these allergens cause indoor allergies?

 Well, first of all, these protein allergens do NOT cause allergy symptoms in everyone.
 In fact most people have an immune system that correctly identifies them as completely harmless.

 However, people with allergies or asthma react to them like they’re dangerous contaminants.
 In an effort to eliminate the “invaders,” their immune system rushes antibodies to every contact area: nose, eyes, lungs, and surface skin.

 Those antibodies bind to the allergens, trying to destroy them.
 It is the binding process that actually causes symptoms.

-Once people understand that living creatures are what causes indoor allergies, they often try to solve the problem with toxic pesticides and other chemical solutions.
-Sadly, this strategy often fails.
+Often, once people understand that living creatures cause indoor allergies, they try to solve the problem with toxic pesticides and other chemical solutions.
+Sadly, this strategy can be counter-productive.
 First because the environmental allergens that trigger their symptoms start to accumulate the minute old ones are destroyed.
 It’s only a matter of time before symptoms return.